Josip Pivarić: Dynamo Kyiv

 On 8 August 2017, Pivarić signed a three-year contract with Ukrainian club Dynamo Kyiv.

+Lokomotiva Zagreb

+On 1 October 2020, Pivarić returned club Lokomotiva Zagreb as a free transfer.

+Retirement

+On 1 July 2023, Pivarić announced his retirement from football aged 34.

 International career

 Pivarić made his international debut for the Croatia national football team on 14 August 2013, in a 3–2 win over Liechtenstein in Vaduz.

 In May 2018 he was named in Croatia's preliminary 32 man squad for the 2018 World Cup in Russia.
 Throughout the tournament Ivan Strinić, Croatia's first choice left back, was battling injuries mostly due to his team playing three consecutive extra time matches to get to the final.
 This allowed Pivarić a great deal of playtime in Croatia's run to the 2018 World Cup Final.
 He earned a total of 26 caps, scoring no goals.
 His final international was an October 2018 friendly against Jordan.